 When no audio connector is plugged into [AUDIO INPUT] then an internal audio connection is made from the audio output (after the 'output' stage but before the final volume control stage) to the mixer.
 This parameter page sets the level of that signal into the mixer.
-This internal 'feedback' feature allows additional feedback effects to be generated internal feedback) plug your external audio source into the rear of the unit on the 'external in' socket [AUDIO INPUT].
+This internal 'feedback' feature allows additional feedback effects to be generated.

+To process an external mono audio signal (instead of the internal feedback) plug your external audio source into the rear of the unit on the 'external in' socket [AUDIO INPUT].
 This parameter page sets the level of that signal into the mixer.
 This allows you to process external audio through the filters, alongside the internal audio sources.